tgriesser/cypress-graphql-mock-example/README.md

 ![GitHunt App](screenshots/GitHunt-app.png)

-### Hybrid Transport / Full Transport
+### Hybrid Transport

-The current implementation has support for hybrid websocket (HTTP for query and mutation, WebSocket for subscription) and full transport (execute all over WebSocket).
+GitHunt has support for hybrid transport (HTTP for queries and mutations, WebSockets for subscriptions).
+You can view the implementation in `src/links.js`.

-You can toggle between the two in `ui/config.js` (set `wsTransportType` to `full` or `hybrid).

 #### Submit a Repo
 Click the green Submit button and add repo with the username/repo-name pattern.